dredstone1/NeuralNetwork/README.md

 ## ✨ Key Features

 - **🚀 Modern C++**: Built with C++17 for optimal performance and clean code
-- **🔧 Modular Architecture**: Easily extensible design for adding custom layers and functions
+- **🔧 Modular Architecture**: Easily extensible design for adding custom Network Architectures as well as custom activations.
-- **⚡ Neural Network Components**: Complete support for layers, activation functions, and loss computations
+- **⚡ Neural Network Components**: Complete support for sub networks, activation functions, and loss computations, and more...
 - **📦 CMake Ready**: Seamless build system integration
 - **🎯 Research Focused**: Designed with experimentation and learning in mind